LeonardWilleke/thesis-code/cases/oscillator-controlled/README.md

 ![Mass position for serial-implicit coupling](images/tutorials-oscillator-trajectory-control-implicit.png)

-The problem is clearly related to the checkpointing of the PID.
+The problem is clearly related to the checkpointing of the PID, especially the kp gain.
 It vanishes when not using checkpoints for the PID in implicit coupling.

 ## References